Special Operation Group (Odisha)

-The Special Operation Group (Note: It's sometimes reported as the Special Operations Group.)
-(SOG) is a police tactical unit that specialized in quick response to emergencies with SWAT unit tactics especially in mountainous forest areas.
-It was raised by the Odisha Police (OP) to combat the left-wing extremists in the state.
+The Odisha Special Operations Group or the Odisha SOG, is an elite anti-insurgency police tactical unit of the Odisha Police, primarily focused on tackling Left Wing Extremism (LWE), commonly known as Naxalism, and conducting high-risk tactical operations in the state’s interior and forested regions. that specialized in quick response to emergencies with SWAT unit tactics especially in mountainous forest areas.
+It was raised by the Odisha Police to combat the left-wing extremists in the state.